joedefen/luks-tray/README.md

 Notes:

 - the first section shows LUKS devices, and the second shows LUKS files.
-- click a ▣ entry to dismount and lock a mounted, unlocked LUKS container
+- click a ▣ or ⧈ entry to dismount and lock a mounted, unlocked LUKS container

+  - note that ▣ indicates full access; ⧈ indicates readonly
   - if busy, you are shown the PIDs and names of processes preventing dismount

 - click a ▽ entry to unlock and mount a locked LUKS container